antiglory/rip-crawler/README.md

 # rip-crawler
-do not ask me what the f is this
+do not ask me wtf is this